ksator/junos-automation-with-saltstack/README.md

 Salt is a remote execution tool and configuration management system:
 - remote execution:  run commands on various machines in parallel with a flexible targeting system (salt execution modules)
-- configuration management: establishes a client-server model to bring infrastructure components in line with a given policy (salt state modules)
+- configuration management: establishes a client-server model to bring infrastructure components in line with a given policy (salt state modules in sls files)

 Written in Python
 open source (https://github.com/saltstack).